Ovintiv (OVV) Gets a Hold Rating from RBC Capital

-In a report released yesterday, Gregory Pardy from RBC Capital maintained a Hold rating on Ovintiv (OVV), with a price target of $5.50.
-The company’s shares closed last Thursday at $3.65, close to its 52-week low of $2.10.
+RBC Capital analyst Gregory Pardy maintained a Hold rating on Ovintiv (OVV) yesterday and set a price target of $5.50.
+The company’s shares closed last Wednesday at $4.27, close to its 52-week low of $2.10.

-According to TipRanks.com, Pardy has 0 stars on 0-5 star ranking scale with an average return of -10.0% and a 40.6% success rate.
-Pardy covers the Basic Materials sector, focusing on stocks such as Canadian Natural, Vermilion Energy, and Cenovus Energy.
+According to TipRanks.com, Pardy ‘s ranking currently consits of no stars on a 0-5 ranking scale, with an average return of -10.4% and a 39.9% success rate.
+Pardy covers the Utilities sector, focusing on stocks such as Canadian Natural, Vermilion Energy, and Cenovus Energy.

-Currently, the analyst consensus on Ovintiv is a Hold with an average price target of $9.59, which is a 147.2% upside from current levels.
+The word on The Street in general, suggests a Hold analyst consensus rating for Ovintiv with a $10.21 average price target, a 144.8% upside from current levels.
 In a report issued on April 6, Citigroup also resumed coverage with a Hold rating on the stock with a $3.75 price target.

 See today’s analyst top recommended stocks >>